WerewolvesRevamped/Werewolves-Roles/Formalization Guide.md

 - `Attribute Investigate <Target> for <Attribute>`

 - Subtypes: `Role`, `Alignment` or `Category`
-- Target: A target type
+- Target: A target type, specifying who is getting attacked
 - Relevant Effects: A comma separated list of the following three values: `WD` (Weak Disguises), `SD` (Strong Disguises), `OB` (Obstructions), listing all of those the investigation is affected by
-- Attribute: An attribute
+- Attribute: An attribute which is getting checked for

 ---
 #### Targeting

 Format: `Target <Target>`

-- Target: A target type
+- Target: A target type, specifying what is getting targeted

 ---
 #### Disguising